Foreign Corrupt Practices Act

 For questions, please contact:

-OSPRI- Mike Sanderson composp@uccs.edu
+OSPRI- Mike Sanderson: composp@uccs.edu

-Campus Compliance comply@uccs.edu
+Campus Legal: tluber@uccs.edu

 Outside Resources